Diverterless supersonic inlet

 A diverterless supersonic inlet (DSI) is a type of jet engine air intake used by some modern combat aircraft to control air flow into their engines.
 It consists of a "bump" and a forward-swept inlet cowl, which work together to divert boundary layer airflow away from the aircraft's engine.
 This eliminates the need for a splitter plate, while compressing the air to slow it down from supersonic to subsonic speeds.
 The DSI can be used to replace conventional methods of controlling supersonic and boundary-layer airflow.

-DSIs can be used to replace the intake ramp and inlet cone, which are more complex, heavy and expensive.
+DSIs can be used to replace variable-geometry intake ramps and inlet cones, which are more complex, heavy and expensive.
+They have become the predominant inlet designs for modern combat aircraft due to their low weight and cost while having relatively decent performance up to Mach 2.